RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Related Work

 \paragraph{Adversarial Sample Generation and Text GANs}

 Text GANs adapt the GAN paradigm \cite{goodfellow2014generativeadversarialnetworks} to discrete language, but optimization is difficult due to non-differentiable token sampling.
 SeqGAN \cite{yu2017seqgansequencegenerativeadversarial} addresses this via policy-gradient reinforcement learning, and later variants such as LeakGAN \cite{guo2017longtextgenerationadversarial} and RankGAN \cite{lin2018adversarialrankinglanguagegeneration} explore richer training signals and objectives.
 However, RL-based text GANs often suffer from high variance and unstable training, and can be outperformed by maximum-likelihood trained language models in quality--diversity trade-offs \cite{caccia2020languagegansfallingshort}.
-Rather than optimizing an end-to-end text-GAN objective, we treat the generator as an adaptive attacker that supplies realistic evasion attempts for robust detector training.
-A key departure from prior work is that we replace scalar rewards and policy gradients with structured natural-language feedback, allowing the detector to tell the generator \emph{what} was suspicious and \emph{how} to revise.
-Generator-side retrieval further strengthens attacks by providing a realism prior, yielding harder adversarial samples that expose detector weaknesses.
+Rather than optimizing an end-to-end text-GAN objective, we use the generator as an adaptive attacker and replace scalar rewards and policy gradients with structured natural-language feedback from the detector.

-We further organize representative methods along two axes: whether retrieval is applied on the generator side as a realism prior, and whether retrieval is applied on the detector side as external evidence for verification. \autoref{fig:quadrant_related_work} summarizes this landscape and highlights RADAR as the only adversarial, dual-side design that uses generator-side retrieval for realism priors and detector-side retrieval for evidence-aware detection.

 \paragraph{Natural Language Feedback for Optimization}